ymulenll/github-tips/en/README.md

 ## 💡 Tips that can help you:

-### Fill the basic data
+### Fill out the basic data
 - Professional and contact information
 - Photo

 ### Create profile repository
-- Steps: Add repo with name `<username>` and check the option to add README.md 👉 [see documentation](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme)
+- Steps: Add repo with name `<username>` and check off the option to add README.md 👉 [see documentation](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme)
 - Add to the README.md links to the most important projects (and pin them)
 - Give it personality (the README.md description doesn't have to be like a formal resume)
 - Examples: